danielcbasilio/PhotoBrandify/README.md

 # PhotoBrandify
 ## Description
-Stamps the ieee up sb logo on a photo album automatically
+Stamps the ieee up sb logo on a photo album automatically.
 ## Instructions
 1. Check if you have all the dependencies installed.
 1. Place all the photos you want to stamp the logo on the photos_to_brandify directory.